isw-kudos/huddo-docs/docs/boards/cloud/updates.md

 -   Issue with text color in dark mode with HCL Connections 8.0 CR10
 -   Race condition sending DueDate reminders (prevent sending duplicates)
--   Issue with user not attached when checking organisation acl
+-   Issue with user not attached when checking taskstat org acl

 ### July